-Hi Annie, I have 3 kids aged 8, 6 & 2 1/2 and my child vomits when upset.
-On top of that we are having a lot of issues with all 3 of them but right now, my biggest issue is that I can not get my 2 1/2 year old daughter to stop breastfeeding and that’s where the vomiting comes in.
+Hi Annie, My child vomits when upset.
+I have three children, ages eight, six, and two and a half, and one of them vomits when upset.
+On top of that, we are having a lot of issues with all 3 of them, but right now, my biggest issue is that I cannot get my 2 1/2-year-old daughter to stop breastfeeding, and that’s where the vomiting comes in.

-She is 30+ pounds and looks more like a 3 year old then a 2 year old, so it’s not for nutritional value, I know it’s a comfort thing like a soother or bottle (2 things she never took to either).
-I have tried weening her off and she starts freaking out to the point where she is throwing up and can’t breathe because she is so upset.
+She is 30+ pounds and looks more like a 3-year-old than a 2-year-old, so it’s not for nutritional value; I know it’s a comfort thing like a soother or bottle (two things she never took to either).
+I have tried weaning her off, but she starts freaking out to the point where she is throwing up and can’t breathe because she is so upset.

-I don’t know how to break this habit as she will still get up in the night to nurse as well.
-My husband works long and odd hours so I feel this is up to me to handle.
+I don’t know how to break this habit, as she will still get up in the night to nurse.
+My husband works long and odd hours, so I feel this is up to me to handle.

 Any tips?
 Thanks, Crysta

-Thanks for writing to me and I quite understand how frustrating this is for you.
-Long term breastfeeding is fine as long as both parties want to do it, but it’s not much fun when one wants to stop!
-It’s also something I talk about often with regard to the other services I offer but I’ll try the best I can to explain here.
+Thanks for writing to me, and I quite understand how worrying it is to have a child that vomits when upset.
+Long-term breastfeeding is fine as long as both parties want to do it, but it’s not much fun when one wants to stop!
+It’s also something I talk about often with regard to the other services I offer, but I’ll try the best I can to explain it here.

 So how to stop?
-Right now, your daughter gets very upset to the point that she throws up and that tells me something.
-You see, children often throw up when they get very upset but if it becomes a pattern, it’s because the child themselves has learned that by doing it, a couple of rather interesting things happen.
-Let me tell you a hypothetical story about how these kind of behaviours develop with a child around the same age as yours.
+Right now, your daughter gets very upset to the point that she vomits and that tells me something.
+You see, children often vomit when they get very upset, but if it becomes a pattern, it’s because the child has learned that by doing it, a couple of rather interesting things happen.
+Let me tell you a hypothetical story about how these kinds of behaviours develop in a child around the same age as yours.

 A little girl of two doesn’t want to go to sleep.
-She cries and cries and finally at one point, she vomits because she is so upset.
+She cries and cries, and finally, at one point, she vomits because she is so upset.
 The first thing she discovers is that Mom or Dad rushes in looking totally freaked.
-They rip the covers off, and snuggle her and they feel totally horrible for having created such a nasty mess and having pushed their little girl to such an extreme reaction.
-In short, they feel guilty and because they feel guilty, they spend lots of time cuddling their baby girl until she feels better.
-The little girl for her part, feels warm and cuddled and everyone is giving her tons of attention.
+They rip the covers off and snuggle her, and they feel totally horrible for having created such a nasty mess and for having pushed their little girl to such an extreme reaction.
+In short, they feel guilty, and because they feel guilty, they spend lots of time cuddling their baby girl until she feels better.
+The little girl, for her part, feels warm and cuddled, and everyone is giving her tons of attention.

-The second thing she notices is that while she was going to have to sleep on her own, that demand seems now to have miraculously disappeared.
-Instead Mom/and or Dad are back in the room comforting her and spending lots of time fiddling about in her room, changing the covers and making it all nice and cuddly once again.
+The second thing she notices is that while she was going to have to go to sleep on her own, that demand seems now to have miraculously disappeared.
+Instead, Mom and/or Dad are back in the room, comforting her and fiddling around in her room, changing the covers and making everything nice and cuddly again.
 Maybe they’ve even taken her back to their own bed.
-Still something is a little odd and the little girl quickly realizes that whatever it is she just did has changed things.
-Her parents look concerned which feels weird to the little girl.
+Still, something is a little odd, and the little girl quickly realizes that whatever it is she just did has changed things.
+Her parents look concerned, which feels weird to the little girl.
 They don’t know whether they should put her back in her bed or in theirs.
 Should they let her cry or not?
-The worry shows on their faces and in their physical reaction.
+The worry shows on their faces and in their physical reactions.

-The little girl is programmed to look for confidence and leadership so when mom places her back in the bed with trepidation and with hushed worried whispers to her partner, it’s feels horribly weird to her.
+The little girl is programmed to look for confidence and leadership, so when mom places her back in the bed with trepidation and with hushed worried whispers to her partner, it feels horribly weird to her.
 It’s like they don’t know whether they want her to go to sleep.
-She feels their lack of confidence and it makes her scared and so she clings to them wanting more reassurance.
-As a result, mom and dad are likely to offer exactly that because they think that more comfort is what she’s looking for but if they do, they misread her signals.
+She feels their lack of confidence, and it makes her scared and so she clings to them, wanting more reassurance.
+As a result, mom and dad are likely to offer exactly that because they think that more comfort is what she’s looking for, but if they do, they misread her signals.

-You need to tell her enough is enough, calmly, kindly but firmly and to stick with it.
-Start with the nights but prepare in advance with your husband because you won’t be getting much sleep.
+You must tell her calmly and kindly but firmly that enough is enough and that she must comply.
+Start with the nights, but prepare in advance with your husband because you won’t be getting much sleep.
 Make sure you can support each other and give each other rest time.
-Then make sure as well that your daughter is getting enough cuddles during the day (not feeding cuddles but cuddles) to compensate for having to lose them at night.
+Then make sure as well that your daughter is getting enough cuddles during the day (not feeding cuddles, but cuddles) to compensate for having to lose them at night.
 Put her to bed and follow a routine.
-Bath, teeth, stories, cuddle, lights out and then leave.
+Bath, teeth, stories, cuddle, lights out, and then leave.
 If she screams, go back every 5, 10, then 15 minutes.
 Stay calm.
-Tell her that you love her very much but it’s time for bed.
+Tell her that you love her very much but that it’s time for bed.
 Be brief.
 If she vomits, stay very calm.
 Don’t give her any attention for having done it.
-Clean her up quietly and gently and be sympathetic but don’t offer her any extra attention or hugs beyond the minimal.
-Say it’s time for bed, clean the sheets and her and put her back.
-Look as though you aren’t remotely bothered by her behaviour (tough I know).
+Clean her up quietly and gently, and be sympathetic, but don’t lavish her with extra attention or hugs.
+Say it’s time for bed; clean the sheets and her, then replace her.
+Look as though you aren’t remotely bothered by her behaviour (tough, I know).
 Follow that regime all the way through the night, being totally consistent.
-Remember it is night time so have a low slow voice and be boring.
+Remember it is nighttime, so have a low, slow voice and be boring.